pachyderm/pachyderm/examples/deferred_processing/README.md

 is a Pachyderm technique for controlling when data gets processed.
 Transactions are a Pachyderm feature that ensures that data from different repos is processed together.

-This is an example which uses a simple DAG, based on our opencv example, to illustrate using deferred processing along with transactions.
+This example illustrates how you can use deferred processing along with transactions. based on our opencv example, to illustrate using deferred processing along with transactions.